00Xchriswilder-fhevm-hub/bounty-11/docs/confidential-lending-pool.md

 ## Overview

-This example shows how to multiple ERC7984 assets as collateral, encrypted collateral and debt tracking per borrower, collateralization ratio calculations (encrypted), interest calculations with encrypted amounts, liquidation logic based on encrypted health factors.
-Collateral: ERC7984 tokens deposited as security for loans.
-All collateral and debt amounts remain encrypted throughout.
-This example demonstrates confidential token operations with encrypted balances and transfers and shows how to manage FHE permissions for both contracts and users using external encrypted inputs with input proofs for verification.
+A comprehensive confidential lending system that enables users to borrow against encrypted collateral while maintaining complete privacy.
+Borrowers can deposit multiple types of ERC7984 tokens as collateral, borrow against them, and manage their positions—all without revealing their balances, debt amounts, or collateralization ratios on-chain.
+The contract supports configurable collateral factors per asset, encrypted interest calculations, and automated liquidation logic based on encrypted health factors.
+All operations use fully homomorphic encryption (FHE) to perform calculations on encrypted values, ensuring that sensitive financial data remains private throughout the entire lending lifecycle.
+All collateral and debt amounts remain encrypted throughout the entire lifecycle.

 ## What You'll Learn